HomePractical Solutions for Common Challenges in Subscription Business

 In order to get an accurate view of your pricing, make sure that you did the additional investigations.
 It’s also a fine blend of careful planning, analyzing, and lots of calculations.
 Some of the ways to do some smart solutions may involve:

-- When it comes to calculations regarding a subscription product, they usually involve the sum of product cost and fulfillment cost.
+When it comes to calculations regarding a subscription product, they usually involve the sum of the product cost and fulfillment cost.

 Congrats, ‘cause you just made a step which most of business owners tend to skip (yes, it can be tiring, we know) and this wise move will certainly help you out.
 When you consider all the costs, you keep the healthy margin without all the additional expenses.

-- Your business is unique.
+Your business is unique.
 True, it possibly fits into a niche where other similar businesses co-exist.
-Sure, there are other ventures who share the same goals with you.
-Even target the same market.
+Sure, there are other ventures who share the same goals with you, or even target the same market.

-- But, your business is one of a kind, shaped by your peculiar visions, running from your specific energy.
+But, your business is one of a kind, shaped by your peculiar visions, running with your specific energy.
 As soon as you grasp this, it will become easier for you to grow your business, because… it makes pricing surprisingly easy!
 How?

-- Your competitor’s pricing might seem fine from your standpoint, especially if this is the first time you’re launching a subscription business.
+Your competitor’s pricing might seem fine from your standpoint, especially if this is the first time you’re launching a subscription business.
 Everyone seems to know what they’re doing, right?
-Well, this oftentimes couldn’t be further from the truth.
+Well, this often couldn’t be further from the truth.

-- One of the most common mistakes fresh business adventurers make is to focus on competitor’s pricing structure and even build their own based on these observations.
+One of the most common mistakes fresh entrepreneurs make is just focusing on their competitor’s pricing structure and building their own based on these observations.
 Oops, caution – your competitors might not have a clue what they’re doing either.

-- We kindly recommend not falling into this trap.
-Simply ignore your competitors in the ‘warming up’ phase of your subscription empire.
+We recommend not falling into this trap.
+Simply ignore your competitors during the ‘warming up’ phase of your subscription empire.
 Using their pricing system could leave you with an unsustainable plan, and that’s exactly what we’re trying to avoid here.

 Even if your competitors seem like lasting, stable businesses (though everything is often different behind the curtains) – just simply mind your own business… literally.

-- By following the guidelines we already covered in the first set of bullet-points, you’ll surely feel confident about those shiny numbers you have.
-But do not forget that those are only assumptions.
+By following the guidelines we already covered in the first set of bullet points, you’ll surely feel confident about those shiny numbers you have.
+But do not forget that these are only assumptions.

-- Probably a bit of a harsh truth is – nothing beats the experience.
+It’s a bit of a harsh truth, but nothing beats the experience.

 Well done!
 Now, let’s see how the actual test investing looks like:

-- You might have noticed the pattern in this pricing section – manage your investment in such as way that keeps your business going despite unexpected spending.
-We covered the precautions such as – considering all the costs, ignoring your competitors’ pricing, and minimizing the risk of overspending with simple test investing.
+You might have noticed the pattern in this pricing section – manage your investment in a way that keeps your business going despite unexpected spending.
+We covered the precautions such as considering all the costs, ignoring your competitors’ pricing, and minimizing the risk of overspending with simple test investing.

-- Now, let’s wrap this pricing section with – leave a safe space in your budget.
+Now, let’s wrap up this pricing section with – leave a safe space in your budget.

-- This kind of wise attitude, “always have a backup amount”, comes handy if certain errors, or simply, additional costs pop up.
-Making a monetary safety mat will also save you from a lot of stress.
+This kind of wise attitude, “always have a backup amount”, comes in handy if certain errors or simply additional costs pop up.
+Creating a monetary safety net will also save you from a lot of stress.

 In general – use every chance possible to create more security in your business, as much as it’s possible.

-- As an example, if the churn % you calculated is 5% or less, than congratulations, because the very best subscription business share that statistics with you.
-On the other side, if your churn is 15% or more, it’s a sign that too many customers are leaving and growing on this is harder.
+As an example, if the churn % you calculated is 5% or less, than congratulations, because only the very best subscription businesses report statistics like that.
+On the other side, if your churn is 15% or more, it’s a sign that too many customers are leaving and your growth will be harder.